 understanding of the immediate neighborhood dictates a different boundary.
-Local community understanding of the immediate neighborhood is often informed by factors such as patterns of housing stock (such as different residential densities in different areas or differential housing prices for similar properties), community facilities and amenities (such as schools and commercial areas) or major geographic barriers (such as rivers or interstate highways), among other factors.40 HUD will determine the site's "area" using the best available evidence and following the legal standards set forth in applicable case law.
+Local community understanding of the immediate neighborhood is often informed by factors such as patterns of housing stock (such as different residential densities in different areas or differential housing prices for similar properties), community facilities and amenities (such as schools and commercial areas) or major geographic barriers (such as rivers or interstate highways), among other factors.
+HUD will determine the site's "area" using the best available evidence and following the legal standards set forth in applicable case law.

 (3) For purposes of the RAD analysis under this Section 5.4, a "housing market area" is the geographic region from which it is likely that residents of housing at the proposed site would be drawn for a given multifamily housing project.
-A housing market area generally corresponds to, as applicable: (i) the Metropolitan Statistical Area (MetroSA); (ii) the Micropolitan Statistical Area (MicroSA); or (iii) if the site is in neither a MetroSA nor a MicroSA, either (x) the county or statistically equivalent area, or (y) the PHA's service area, whichever is larger.41 The analysis may consider a larger or smaller housing market area in instances where there is strong evidence that such housing market area is more appropriate.
+A housing market area generally corresponds to, as applicable: (i) the Metropolitan Statistical Area (MetroSA); or (iii) if the site is in neither a MetroSA nor a MicroSA, either (x) the county or statistically equivalent area, or (y) the PHA's service area, whichever is larger.
+The analysis may consider a larger or smaller housing market area in instances where there is strong evidence that such housing market area is more appropriate.
 Strong evidence that an alternative housing market area is more appropriate may include factors such as regional employment centers and commuting patterns serving such employment centers.
-A PHA seeking to use an alternative housing market area is warranted and sound.
+A PHA seeking to use an alternative housing market area must consult with HUD and establish to HUD's satisfaction that the methodology for identifying and documenting the alternative housing market area is warranted and sound.